 Not only does what we breathe, drink, and ingest affect our health, but also the products we use to clean and beautify ourselves have a significant impact on our health.
 Our home cleaning products as well as the daily hygiene products that we use affect our bodily systems and ultimately go back into our environmental systems, which eventually affects us all.
-Awareness is the first step to turning our bodies, home, and our environment into less toxic places.
+Keeping a chemical free home is the first step to turning our bodies, home, and our environment into less toxic places.

 Chemical synthetics are used in the making of mass-produced home products for convenience and affordability.
 It is essential to be informed so that we can protect our family and environment from becoming toxic playgrounds.
 The chemical synthetics that are easily made available to us are unable to break down naturally or biodegrade, which then accumulates in our fatty tissues and creates toxicity.

 Toxic Ingredients are found in many of the products we buy at our friendly grocers.
 There are minimal regulations imposed on companies who produce these products regarding the amount of toxic ingredients they use.
 Quite often, these harmful products should possibly be banned altogether.
 When purchasing these cleaning products, it is also good to keep in mind that some unethical companies have evolved to advertise “green”.
 This massive misrepresentation is a concern since these products contain questionable ingredients.

 The Environmental Working Group (EWG) has listed more hazardous chemical additives found in conventional cleaning products.
 You can check out their App to check up products you are regularly purchasing.

 Have a look at some of these common ingredients added to everyday household cleaning products.
 What does it look like under your kitchen sink, and could your home possibly encourage a better environment?